Muddassir916/Lab-Report-2/StringServer.md

 The result of the code above (It fails):

 ![Image](fail.png)

+As you can see to the right of the code, the code expected the value 19 (the correct value), but instead got the number 15.

 ---
 This code doesnt not display a failure-inducing input for the buggy program
 ``` java